miss-pwn/AcronisTools/README.md

 ## Prerequisites
-Windows PowerShell ISE which is baked into Windows OS Credential manager of your choosing or a really great memory for your master password to access the vault
+Windows PowerShell ISE which is baked into Windows OS Credential manager of your choosing or a really great memory for your master password to access the vault.

 ### Microsoft Secret Store
 AcronisTools uses the Microsoft Secret Store to securely store credentials and tokens for Acronis tenants.
 In order to use this tool, you must first install the appropriate modules and configure your secret store.